mahsankhaan/cloud-pak-for-applications/README.md

 **NOTE: If you don't have namepsace section please add it as above**

-17  We have successfully created an Admin microservice.
+17. We have successfully created an Admin microservice.
 18. Follow step 3 again to create 2 microservice and name it **micro-user**.
-And you will end up with like the below structure.
-But this time our **app.js** will be for the users so copy the below code.
+And we will have the structure like below.But this time our **app.js** will be for the users so copy the below code.

 ```
 const express = require("express")